napari/napari/docs/source/events/rendering.rst

 Until we do that, we could punt on making things look correct while loads are in progress.
 We could draw non-ideal tiles as highlighted or with a special border.
-Basically announce very clearly "this tile is not showing correct final data yet".
-Aside from blending this would address a common complaint with tiled image viewers that you often can't tell if the data is still be loaded and thus refined.
+Purposely make them look different and wrong until the data is fully loaded.
+Aside from blending this would address a common complaint with tiled image viewers that you often can't tell if the data is still be loaded, you can't tell when you are looking at downsampled data, which could be a big issue for scientific uses.

 Time-series Multiscale
 ++++++++++++++++++++++